Toilet Paper Startup Ramps Up And Rolls In Wake Of Coronavirus Pandemic

 The coronavirus pandemic has led to the panic-buying of one item in particular: toilet paper.

 "It's been insane.
 I don't sleep much," says owner Marc Cooper.
 But he's up, overseeing the early shift anyway.
 It's a busy, industrial scene of forklifts and pallets, and workers hustling from machine to machine, turning out rolls of tissue.
-It's been this way since his toilet paper startup, Tissue Plus, was forced into sudden go-mode.
+It has been this way since his toilet paper startup, Tissue Plus, was forced into sudden go mode.

 Why Do People Hoard Toilet Paper?
 A Look At Irrational Behaviors In Uncertain Times